-Across the country professional landscape contractors are well into the mowing season, however, it is never too early to start evaluating your fleet and planning for your next machine purchase.
+Across the country professional landscape contractors getting ready to start the mowing season.
+However, it is never too early to start evaluating your fleet and planning for your next machine purchase.

 As landscapers begin evaluating machine options, they will be relying on dealers to help them navigate the equipment selection and purchasing process.
 As a dedicated partner to landscape contractors, it is crucial for dealers to provide counsel for customers as they make decisions that will impact their business financially.
 This is especially true when it comes to determining whether to lease or purchase equipment.

 Just as important as the machine you are purchasing is the way you pay for it.
 Selecting the right type of financing when you buy new equipment directly impacts your business.

 We’ll walk through each purchase method and the benefits, helping to streamline the process for you.

 Deciding how to pay for your equipment

 When purchasing a new machine, there are multiple options to help sustain cash flow over time.
 First, you need to decide if you want to pay for the machine all at once, or if you would prefer to spread out payments over time using a lease or installment loan.
 If financing is the preferred method, it’s important to determine the right type of financing based on your unique business needs.